ado2102/academic-kickstart/content/authors/adam/_index.md

 # Organizations/Affiliations
 organizations:
 - name: |
-    Energy & Resources Group at the University of California, Berkeley
+    Energy & Resources Group at the University of California, Berkeley (now); University of Georgia School of Law (soon)

 # Short bio (displayed in user profile at end of posts)
 bio: PhD Candidate, U.C.
 Berkeley Energy & Resources Group